pingcap/docs-cn/tools/tidb-binlog-cluster.md

         ```
         # downstream storage, equal to --dest-db-type
-        # Valid values are "mysql", "pb", "tidb", "flash", and "kafka".
+        # Valid values are "mysql", "pb", "flash", and "kafka".
         db-type = "mysql"

         # the downstream MySQL protocol database